opnsense/docs/source/manual/how-tos/ipsec-rw-srv-eapradius.rst

 IPsec: Setup OPNsense for IKEv2 EAP-RADIUS
 ==========================================

-EAP-MSCHAPv2 via IKEv2 is the most compatible combination.
+EAP-RADIUS via IKEv2 is nearly the same as EAP-MSCHAPv2, but authentication is agains a Radius instance.
 We assume you have read the first part at :doc:`how-tos/ipsec-rw`